scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 }
 ```

 Now let's run **SparkKafkaStreamingDemoMain** class from the IDE or submit it to a Spark cluster.
-Sample app will be fetching all the messages from Kafka topic and send average wind speed telemetry to the appropriate Asset in *ThingsBoard*.
+Sample app will be fetching all the messages from Kafka topic and send average wind speed telemetry to the appropriate Asset in *Pacificsoft*.

 ## Dry Run